 - Adjustment boundaries of an existing parcel or a lot line adjustment

-The Committee of Adjustment reviews the applications based on the tools of the Provincial Policies, Official Plan and Community Planning Permit By-Law.
+The Committee of Adjustment reviews the applications based on the tools of the Provincial Policies, Official Plan and Development Permit By-Law.

 Plans of Subdivision